 4. Fill it the MAC address, along with the IP address and system name you want assigned to the NexPath Telephony Server.
 Note: the MAC address must exactly agree with the system being upgraded, or else the installation will fail.
-Omit colons or spaces.
+Colons are optional.

-5. Use the Browse button to set the Boot File Path and Boot File Name fields to point to file \Release 6\ServerSoftware\2001.038.16.cpio.gz on the CD-ROM.
+5. Use the Browse button to set the Boot File Path and Boot File Name fields to point to file Release 7ServerSoftware\2003.277.16.tar.gz on the CD-ROM (or similar if a later release).

-Note The file on your CD-ROM may differ in name from this one; just be sure to select the file in the ServerSoftware directory under \Release 6 on the CD-ROM.
+Note The file on your CD-ROM may differ in name from this one; just be sure to select the file in the ServerSoftware directory under Release 7 on the CD-ROM.

 6. Though not necessary, you may enter values for the other parameters in this window as desired.
 No entry is required for any of these parameters except in special circumstances.
 In particular, if you want to access the NTS Server from another location on the Internet outside of your network, then you must enter a value for the Gateway.
 You can get the IP address of your gateway from your system administrator.
 The Netmask parameter defaults to 255.255.255.0 unless you enter another value.
+These other parameters can also be set at a later time from the NexPath Telephony Server console.

 Note Once the network parameters are entered, and the NexPath Telephony Server contacts InstallTool and downloads the values and loads the telephony software, it is not necessary to use a floppy disk to inform the Server of its system name and IP address.
 The values are stored on the hard disk and used each time the system boots.
 However, there are two parameters that cannot be set from InstallTool.
 These are the timezone and the optional enabling of the bootp daemon.
-See the the chapter Network Installation starting on page 21 for information on using a floppy or the console to set network parameters if you wish to set these items.
+See the chapter Network Installation starting on page 21 for information on using a floppy or the console to set network parameters if you wish to set these items.
 The template file written to the floppy disk also contains information of the network parameter settings.